169th Infantry Regiment (United States): World War I

 When the United States began its involvement in the First World War, the 1st Connecticut mustered into Federal Service 25-31 March 1917 (per General Orders No. 61, Adjutant General's Office, Connecticut) at home stations: drafted into Federal service 5 August 1917 (35 officers and 1,582 enlisted men transferred with soldiers of the 2nd Connecticut Regiment to the 102nd Infantry 24 August 1917).
 Both regiments would share the operational history of the 102nd Infantry with the 26th Division.
 Extensive combat would be experienced in France, the regiment's soldiers participating in the following campaigns; Champagne-Marne, Aisne-Marne, St. Mihael, Meuse-Argonne, Ile de France 1918, Lorraine 1918.

-The regimental history of 1942 (pages 43–45) narrates the regiment's World War I experience.

-"On 25 March 1917, per General Orders No. 61, Adjutant General's Office, Connecticut, upon the call of the President for troops of the National Guard, the First Regiment, Connecticut Infantry, was ordered to mobilize for Federal service at 7 a.m., 26 March 1917.
-The regiment remained at its home station (Hartford) per- forming guard duty and recruiting to war strength.
-On July 23, it went into camp at Pratt Field, New Haven, adjacent to Yale Field, where the Second Infantry was encamped.
-On August 5, it was drafted into Federal service.
-The formation of the 102nd Infantry was accomplished on August 25, 1917, in accordance with instructions issued from Boston through a consolidation of the old First and Second Regiments.
-To this new regiment the First contributed 35 officers and 1,582 enlisted men.
-The war-time history of the 102nd Infantry thereby becomes the heritage of both these old historic regiments.
-Such officers and enlisted men of the First as were not absorbed in this consolidation later became the 58th Pioneer Infantry, which, however, remained in service in the United States until mustered out in January 1919."
+"On 25 March 1917, per Special Order Number 61, The Adjutant General, State of Connecticut, upon the call of the President for troops of the National Guard, the First Regiment Connecticut Infantry was ordered to mobilize for Federal service at 0700 hours 26 March 1917.
+The Regiment remained at its home station (Hartford) performing guard duty and recruiting to war strength.
+On 23 July 1917 it went into camp at Pratt Field, New Haven, adjacent to Yale Field, where the 2[n]d Infantry was encamped.
+On 5 August 1917 it was drafted into Federal service.
+The formation of the 102nd Infantry Regiment was accomplished on 25 August 1917, in accordance with instructions issued from Boston through a consolidation of the old First and Second Regiments.
+To this new regiment the old First contributed 35 officers and 1,582 enlisted men.
+The war-time history of the 102nd Infantry thereby becomes the heritage of both these old historic regiments."

 Between 7 and 25 September 1917, all units of the 102nd sailed for Liverpool, England, en route for Le Havre, France, where they arrived on various dates from 24 September to 12 November.
 A detachment from the Medical Detachment and one from the Supply Company sailed direct to France, arriving at St. Nazaire on 5 October and 7 December respectively.

 The assembled regiment went into training near the town of Neufchateau, in the foothills of the Vosges Mountains, where it trained with the 167th Regiment (French).